-Applicants to the English as a Second Language (ESL) Program must provide proof of graduation from a US high school or the equivalent.
+Applicants to the Intensive English Program (IEP) must provide proof of graduation that is equivalent to high school graduation in the US.
 Applicants who have not graduated from high school must be 18 years of age or older and may be considered for admission to the program on a case-by-case basis.